Financial-Times/origami-website/_components/initialising.md

 ## Initialise every instance of one Origami component

-If your page has many instances of a single Origami component on your page, say multiple [informative messages](https://registry.origami.ft.com/components/o-message#demo-notice-inform) for example, you can initialise them all in one go by using the built-in `init()` function, which every JavaScript-supporting component has:
+If your page has many instances of a single Origami component on your page, say multiple [informative messages](https://registry.origami.ft.com/components/o-message#demo-notice-inform) for example, you can initialise them all in one go by using the built-in `init()` function, which every JavaScript-supporting component has.

+The `init()` function accepts two optional arguments, an `HTMLElement` and an options object.
+What constitutes as 'options' is detailed in each components' README.

 <pre class="o-layout__main__full-span"><code class="o-syntax-highlight--javascript">// Require the component, assign it to a variable
 const oMessage = require('o-message');

 // Initialise all the oMessages oMessage.init();

-</code></pre>
+// == or ==

+// This will initialise an o-message for every o-message component found within the supplied DOM element oMessage.init(HTMLElement);</code></pre>

 ## Initialise each Origami component individually